 This blaming of the lower ranks of America’s hard working dedicated and apolitical Civil Service does a disservice to the thousands of dedicated public servants who labor on behalf of all of us on a daily basis.
 The president is vested with the executive power and as chief executive he heads the executive branch of government; as commander in chief he heads up the military services.

 Over the last many administrations, presidents of both political parties have been quick to take credit for actions of dedicated public servants that place government in a good light but when there is blame we can expect the cabinet officers and the president to bypass their responsibility to properly manage the government service.
-I am not suggesting that the president himself was responsible for any wrongdoing, but I am suggesting that as wrongdoing appears to have occurred on his watch he must take responsibility.

 Harry Truman will be remembered for many things -- not the least of which was his recognition that "the buck stops here" meaning at the president’s desk.
 The president would do well to take the same approach and review what needs to be done at the top to get things running correctly at Treasury, State, the VA, the military services, etc.